Waste Management & Utilisation

 Overall Aims and Purpose • To enable students to appreciate the importance of waste management and utilisation in the context of sustainable development. • To provide students with an understanding of the drivers governing materials consumption and disposal in the past, present and future. • To allow students to generate and develop ideas and take part in class discussions on materials utilisation and end life issues (cradle to grave). • To allow students to consider the implications and impact of waste disposal and recycling strategies from scientific and socio-economic perspectives.

 The world is using natural resources at an unprecedented rate, often with little thought given to the efficient use of those resources or the consequences of disposal.
 The current trend has led to generation of significant volumes of waste.
 This often represents a loss of potentially valuable product, in addition to causing a wide range of issues related to pollution and health, greenhouse gas emissions, and limited landfill availability.
 Governments and society now have to meet increasingly stringent targets for reducing waste volumes; indeed, effective waste management and utilisation is now regarded as an inherent part of sustainable development.
-This module will explore the implications of our present waste generation and materials utilisation philosophy, will look at the options and issues surrounding different strategies for dealing with waste, and will consider the changes needed to manage and utilise waste and materials in a sustainable manner.
+This module will explore the implications of our present behaviour around waste generation and materials utilisation, will look at the options and issues surrounding different strategies for dealing with waste, and will consider the changes needed to manage and utilise waste and materials in a sustainable manner.

 Good (C- to B+) A good grasp of the subject matter, evidence of some supplementary reading, few errors of facts, evidence of misunderstanding of some of the subject matter.
 Statements supported by factual information, but not in a fully consistent and comprehensive manner.
 Essays having structure, but not being structured in a fully logical or consistent manner.
 Use of diagrams to support concepts where appropriate and where they add to the understanding of the points being made, but not always used appropriately.
 Very Good (60-70%) A very good understanding of the subject matter, evidence of a moderate amount of supplementary reading, with very few errors of facts, little misunderstanding of the subject matter.
 Statements supported by factual information in a largely consistent and essentially comprehensive manner.
 Essays structured in a logical or consistent manner, but with some inappropriate development of thought or arguments.
 Use of diagrams to support concepts where appropriate and where they add to the understanding of the points being made.